 He has served as a leadership consultant with multiple institutions on issues of race, gender and poverty, including the City of Chicago’s Department of Family Support Services, the Latino Policy Forum, Chicago Public Schools, Fathers, Families, and Healthy Communities, the Pan African Association, the Illinois African American Coalition for Prevention, Burrell Communications and Cook County’s Project Brotherhood, a Black Men’s Health Clinic.
 He is also Board President of the Chicago Torture Justice Center, which provides mental health and community services for survivors of police torture by Chicago Police Commander Jon Burge and others impacted by state-sponsored violence.

 He received an outstanding educator award from Congressman Danny K. Davis in 2017, is a graduate of Loyola University Chicago’s Master of Social Work program, and received his doctorate from DePaul University’s School of Education.

 Krista Jensen, Research Associate

 In the past, Krista has consulted with both nonprofit and for-profit companies on projects related to organizational strategy, effective communication, culture, leader development, training development, and program evaluation.
-She has also contributed to publications pertaining to women’s leadership development across cultures and the use of mixed-methods in evaluation and conservation.
-Krista has presented at local and international conferences, including the Interdisciplinary Perspectives on Leadership Symposium in Corfu, Greece.
+She is a published author and has presented at national and international conferences, including the Interdisciplinary Perspectives on Leadership Symposium in Corfu, Greece.

-Krista is passionate about nature and spends most of her free time outside, whether gardening, exploring new hikes, or playing team sports.
+Krista is passionate about nature and integrating as much play into her life as possible.
 She also enjoys experimenting in the kitchen, leaning into her creative side, and crossing paths with as many dogs as possible.